FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 For exceptional circumstances, here is a quick guide to manually publishing from a local computer using changesets.

 1. Add a changeset with `pnpm changeset add`.
 Add changeset file, review file, tweak, and commit.
-2. Make a version with `pnpm run version`.
+2. Make a version.
+Due to our `changesets/changelog-github` package you will need to create a personal token and pass it to the environment.

+    ```sh
+    $ GITHUB_TOKEN=<INSERT TOKEN> pnpm run version
+    ```

     Review git changes, tweak, and commit.

 3. Publish.

     First, build necessary files: